hofmannedv/debian-package/packaging.md

  -- Frank Hofmann <frank.hofmann@efho.de>  Sat, 04 Nov 2017 21:16:13 +0100
 ```

-That's all we need so far -- now we can build the package, finally.
+That is all we need so far -- now we can build the package, finally.

 == Build the package ==